xl4kj/doc-ci-cd-workflow-playground/versione-corrente/en/_sources/credential-data-model.rst.txt

       - [ISO 18013-5#9.1.2.4]
     * - **status**
       - *(map, CONDITIONAL)*.
 REQUIRED only if the Digital Credential is long-lived.
 Contains the MSO revocation information.
 If present, it includes a *status_list* based on the TOKEN-STATUS-LIST_ mechanism.
 This mechanism uses a bit array to mark revoked MSOs by their index position.
-        The `status_list` MUST contain the following sub-value:
+        The `status_list` MUST contain the following sub-values:

           * **idx**.
 Position index in the status list.
           * **uri**.
 URI pointing to the status list resource.